Gigaclank/CplusplusSTM/README.md

-gpio_main.cpp   - Implements GPIO with interrupt and toggles led pins. timer_main.cpp  - Cycles through all 14 timers and delays for 1 count of the timer count rtc_main.cpp    - Starts up the rtc and attaches an interrupt handler to the rtc tick.
+gpio_main.cpp   - Implements GPIO with interrupt and toggles led pins. timer_main.cpp  - Cycles through all 14 timers and delays for 1 count of the timer count rtc_main.cpp    - Starts up the rtc and attaches an interrupt handler to the rtc tick. iwdg_main.cpp   - Starts up the iwdg for 2 seconds timeout and reloads the iwdg in the main loop.

 ---
 <p align="center" z-index = "-1">